-Unfortunately today’s children are the most inactive generation in history.
+Unfortunately today’s kids and teens are the most inactive generation in history.
 Computer technology and non-playful movement stimulate this generation of kids.
 As a result, many parents have concerns regarding their children’s physical condition and self-confidence – as well as the lack of programs available at fitness facilities or schools that specifically target core strength, coordination, balance and flexibility.
 This is where Pilates comes into play, literally.
 Pilates is the very form of exercise that works the entire body with emphasis on function for overall health.

-Benefits of Pilates for Children
+Benefits of Pilates for Kids and Teens

 - Pilates also helps prevent injury on the playground or on the court – and is the basis for improving posture and increasing strength, balance, coordination and flexibility.